 Club Ambassador Program

-The FC Cincinnati Foundation funds and provides oversight over SAY (Soccer Association for Youth) Soccer teams in the West End community.
-This is a free program for children in the West End, and is part of the national program that was founded in Cincinnati.
-More than 100 children signed up for the Spring 2019 season and it’s expected that registration will continue to rise rapidly over time.
+The FC Cincinnati Foundation funds and coordinates SAY soccer teams in the West End for children ages 4-14.
+The West End Pride is a free soccer program for all children who live or attend school within the West End community.
+Each season over 100 players participate with registration growing each session.
 Along with learning the game and playing against peers in other communities, participants received a full uniform, shin guards and cleats.

-With the goal provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati over the next five years.
-The first FC Cincinnati Foundation mini pitch built in March 2019 is located at the Lincoln Recreation Center in the West End.
-The goal of the mini-pitch initiative is to build the play spaces in locations with good connections to soccer programming and a need for youth engagement.
+With the goal to provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati by 2024.
+The goal of the mini-pitch initiative is to build the safe spaces for children to play in locations with access to both scheduled soccer programming and free play.

 WHAT IS FC CINCINNATI FOUNDATION?